 Oh and another thing, don’t be afraid to blend your personal and business pages!
 Think of your fave organizing pages- they’re probably on Stories building that Know- Like - Trust Factor with their audience by sharing the “Behind the Scenes” of their life including nutrition, workouts, motherhood, family life, outings, vacations, and simple mundane things like grocery shopping or cleaning their own houses.
 Build that Know Like Trust factor… social media is meant to be SOCIAL after all.
 Stop trying to post to multiple Instagram pages- if you want to make your personal profile your business profile or vice versa, then do it!

 I'm here for you if you need help strategizing your next steps in business.
-Let's stop throwing spaghetti at the wall and let's start getting STRATEGIC about how to grow your professional organizing business in 2022!
-Book a call with me here.
+Let's stop throwing spaghetti at the wall and let's start getting STRATEGIC about how to grow your professional organizing business in 2024!
+Check out the Pro Organizer Bootcamp Podcast, the Pro Organizer Bootcamp YouTube, and the Pro Organizer Bootcamp Facebook Group for more tips, tricks, and resources like this one.